-NaturalVue (etafilcon A) Multifocal Daily Disposable Soft (Hydrophilic) Contact Lenses for Daily Wear are indicated for daily wear for the correction of refractive ametropia (myopia and hyperopia), and/or presbyopia in aphakic and/or non-aphakic persons with non-diseased eyes in powers from -20.00 to +20.00 diopters and with non-diseased eyes who may require a reading addition of up to +3.00D.
-The lenses may be worn by persons who exhibit astigmatism of 2.00 diopters or less that does not interfere with visual acuity.
+NaturalVue (etafilcon A) Enhanced Multifocal Daily Disposable Soft (Hydrophilic) Contact Lenses for Daily Wear are indicated for daily wear for the correction of refractive ametropia (myopia and hyperopia), and/or presbyopia in aphakic and/or non-aphakic persons with non-diseased eyes in powers from -20.00 to +20.00 diopters and with non-diseased eyes who may require a reading addition of up to +3.00 D. The powers currently available are +4.00 to -12.25 D. The lenses may be worn by persons who exhibit astigmatism of 2.00 diopters or less that does not interfere with visual acuity.